Foundations of Development

 Critical period: A specific window when an experience MUST occur for normal development.

-Language acquisition has a sensitive period[3]-learning a first language after age ~7 becomes much more difficult.
+Language acquisition has a sensitive period[3]-learning a second language to native proficiency becomes much more difficult after the late teens.

 Sensitive period: A time when the brain is especially responsive to certain experiences, but learning is still possible later.